HondurasOfficial Name: Republic of Honduras

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Honduras, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Honduras is provided for general reference only, and may not be accurate for a particular location or circumstance.

-In the event of an accident, contact the Honduran Transit Authority (“Transito”) immediately.
-It may be contacted either directly through local numbers or through the national emergency number, 911.
+In the event of an accident, contact the Honduran Transit Authority (“Transito”) immediately, either directly through local numbers or through the national emergency number, 911.
 Honduran law requires that no vehicles involved in an accident be moved until Transit Authority agents arrive, not even to clear a traffic obstruction, unless you are in serious physical danger.
-Besides informing the Transit Authority, car insurance companies should be notified as soon as possible.
+In addition to informing the Transit Authority, car insurance companies should be notified as soon as possible.
 Personal identification documents, including driver’s licenses, copies of passports, and vehicle registration cards should be carried while driving.

 Please refer to our Road Safety page for more information.